First pictures of HS2 train designs revealed

 The trains will be used for phase 1 of the £55.7 billion high-speed railway, which will link London and Birmingham from December 2026.

-They will also serve destinations on conventional lines beyond the core HS2 network, including York, Newcastle, Liverpool, Glasgow and Edinburgh.
+They will also serve destinations on conventional lines beyond the core HS2 network, including Liverpool and Glasgow.

 There has been growing concern about the finances and environmental impact of HS2.